 Hawaii Island: Pu’uhonua O Hōnaunau National Historical Park

 Want to discover more about the history of Hawaii?
 Pu’uhonua O Hōnaunau National Historical Park is the place to go.
-The park contains the grounds of the original seat of the chiefdom of Kona and the ancestral home of the Kamehameha dynasty.
+The park holds the grounds of the original seat of the chiefdom of Kona and the ancestral home of the Kamehameha dynasty.
 You can take a self-guided tour of the Royal Grounds, see cultural demonstrations of weaving, fishing and carving, and view the remains of an earlier civilization including ancient statues called Ki’i, which stand as guardians of the bay.
-Find out more on the website.

 Hawaii Island: Manta ray night scuba dives